rnietoe/Training/docs/AWS/03-Network.md

 # 3. Network

-* **ENI** - Elastic Network Interface - virtual network card for basic networking.
+* **ENI** - Elastic Network Interface - virtual network card or adapter attached to an AWS EC2 instance for basic networking.
 It can include multiple attributes, such as security groups, IPv6 and IPv4 addresses, MAC addresses, and more.
+    * Multiple ENIs connected to a single instance allows dual-homing
+    * ENIs are assocated with a subnet
 * **ENA** - Enhanced Networking Adapter - use **SR-IOV** (Single Root I/O Virtualization) to allow speeds between 10 and 100 Gbps requirement
 * **EFA** - Elastic Fabric Adapter - machine learning or **HPC** (High Performance Computing) requirement